insideout/ai/_posts/_archive/2020-01-20-intel-and-partners-are-using-computer-vision-to-help-save-antarcticas-penguins-from-extinction.md

 ---
 category: news
 title: "Intel and partners are using computer vision to help save Antarctica’s penguins from extinction"
 excerpt: "In search of a solution, a group of tech companies developed a computer vision solution to help ecologists count the remaining penguins faster and more accurately than before.
-The loose ..."
+The loose partnership consists of Intel’s AI Builders — the company’s curated ecosystem of software vendors — along with Microsoft’s AI for Earth initiative and ..."
 publishedDateTime: 2020-01-20T16:00:00Z
 webUrl: "https://venturebeat.com/2020/01/20/intel-and-partners-are-using-computer-vision-to-help-save-antarcticas-penguins-from-extinction/"
 ampWebUrl: "https://venturebeat.com/2020/01/20/intel-and-partners-are-using-computer-vision-to-help-save-antarcticas-penguins-from-extinction/amp/"